frc5587/TitanLib/guides/Creating a project.md

 ![Switching accounts](./images/SwitchingAccounts.png)
 2. Click the "New" button to start creating a new repository where your previously generated project will end up
 ![New repository button](./images/NewRepoButton.png)
-3. Enter a repository name, optional description, and set whether the repository will be publicly visible or private to our team (you'll probably want the later) on the page that pops up.
+3. Enter a repository name, optional description, and set whether the repository will be publicly visible or private to our team (you'll probably want the latter) on the page that pops up.
 However, **don't Initialize the repository with a README, add a `.gitignore`, or add a license** because you're importing code that already exists
 ![New repository button](./images/CreatingRepo.png)

 ### Connecting the local git project and GitHub